Loek21/Protein-Pow-d-er/README.md

 #### Classes
 The algorithms are created with two classes which can be found in the classes folder.
 The Element class which holds all the information regarding one protein element.
-The type of the protein element (P, H or C), the location of the element in the square or cubic lattice (X, Y, Z coordinates), and the direction to the next element (1, -1 for movements in de x-direction, 2, -2 for movements in de y-direction and 3, -3 for movements in de z-direction).
+The type of the protein element (P, H or C), the location of the element in the square or cubic lattice (X, Y, Z coordinates), and the direction to the next element (1, -1 for movements in de x-direction, 2, -2 for movements in de y-direction and 3, -3 for movements in the z-direction).
 The Lattice class which holds a list of Element objects in the correct sequence.

 #### Algorithms